hackerkid/Hackernews-Syncer-for-Wordpress/readme.txt

 Automatically posts the links from Hacker News to Wordpress blog which satisfies a minimum Karma criteria

 == Description ==
 The plugin will automatically check the Hacker News (news.ycombinator.com) for new links and post it automatically to the Wordpress blog.
 The links should have a Karma more than the one specified by the user.
+The user can also choose the time interval of the fetching process as well as the category to be posted in.
 The plugin can be also used as a personalized Hacker News reader.
-The time period for checking new links can be also specified by the user
+The time period for checking new links can be also specified by the user.

 == Installation ==
 Activate the plugin from the Plugins menu.
 Choose a minimum Karma, frequency of posting and category by visiting the Hacker News menu.
 Save the settings.
 After that the plugin would start posting automatically.